Phone: 803-442-6330 ext 21009

 Mrs. Phaedra Holtzclaw

-Mrs. Holtzclaw is in her 1st year here at Belvedere Elementary School.
+Mrs. Holtzclaw is in her 2nd year at Belvedere Elementary School.
 She has spent 15 years working with children of all ages and is excited to be a part of the BES counseling team.
 She is an avid Bulldog fan!
 She is married with a son who also attends BES.
 Please contact her with any questions or concerns or to make an appointment with Ms. Hall.

 What does School Counseling look like?